You are here

 Dimensions Academy High School

-Dimensions Academy High School was established to provide highly rigorous college-level curriculum to profoundly gifted students who are ready and eager to do college work, prior to their eligibility to complete post-secondary enrollment options (PSEO) in grades 11-12.
+DAHS STEM was established in 2013 to provide highly rigorous college-level curriculum to profoundly gifted students who are ready and eager to do college work, prior to their eligibility to complete post-secondary enrollment options (PSEO) in grades 11-12.
 Highly motivated and ambitious students will find the program challenging and stimulating.

 Any qualified incoming 9th grade student - even those who have never participated in the Dimensions Academy program prior to 9th grade - are welcome to apply to the Dimensions Academy High School program.
 Qualifications are based on Bloomington Public Schools' assessment measures or other professional assessments that deem this program to be educationally beneficial for highly and profoundly gifted high school students.
 Students who meet or come close to the listed qualifications are encouraged to apply.
 Open enrollment is available to students who do not live within the city of Bloomington.*Note: Geometry is NOT a prerequisite for the first math course; however, it is highly recommended that students complete geometry prior to the end of their 9th grade year.
 Geometry is not a part of the DA HS math curriculum.
 Therefore, students will need to take geometry before 9th grade or take two math courses in their 9th grade year.